Roksolana Pidlasa: Biography

 In 2018, Pidlasa initiated the launch of the National Internship Program in central executive bodies.
-She also held the position of secretary of the Coordination Committee of the National Internship Program in the central bodies of executive power. та здійснювала загальне керівництво Програмою.
+She also held the position of secretary of the coordination committee of the National Internship Program in the central bodies of executive power. та здійснювала загальне керівництво Програмою.

-Pidlasa was a candidate for people's deputies from the Servant of the People party in the 2019 parliamentary elections, No. 104 on the list.
+Pidlasa was a candidate for people's deputies from the Servant of the People party in the 2019 parliamentary elections, no. 104 on the list.
 At the time of the elections: she was an advisor to the Minister of Economic Development and Trade, and is an independent.
 She lived in Kyiv at the time.

 In the position of deputy head of the committee on economic development, she dealt with issues of privatization, public procurement, antimonopoly reform, legislation in the field of intellectual property.

 According to the analysis of the CHESNO movement, during the year of the parliament's 9 convocations, Pidlasa's bills were adopted quite often.
 In 2020, 30 out of 77 initiatives submitted by Podlasa became laws.
 Also, most of the amendments submitted by her are usually taken into account.

 In May 2022, Pidlasa spoke at the World Economic Forum in Davos with a call to unblock Ukrainian seaports and resume exports of agricultural products from Ukraine.

-On 1 November 2022, she initiated the denunciation of Commonwealth of Independent States Free Trade Area, stating "It is time to decolonize our trade.
+On 1 November 2022, she initiated the denunciation of Commonwealth of Independent States Free Trade Area, stating, "It is time to decolonize our trade.
 We have bilateral free trade agreements with all CIS member countries, the GUAM Free Trade Agreement, and we also apply the Pan-Euro-Med regional convention with Georgia and Moldova.
 There are many tools that work for Ukrainian manufacturers.
 There is no need to participate in a treaty where Russia imposes its rules and uses the right of force.".

-On 13 December 2022, the Verkhovna Rada elected Pidlass as the head of the Budget Committee.
+On 13 December 2022, the Verkhovna Rada elected Pidlasa as the head of the budget committee.

 After the Russian invasion of Ukraine, she was involved in volunteer activities, where she organized a logistics hub that delivered almost 600 tons of humanitarian aid from EU countries to Ukraine.